 JP: Yes, it’s a government job.
 It helps people that don’t have work or don’t have enough money to have their own shop.
-Sometimes there’s younger kids, ones that aren’t trained in other things.
-It’s a no brainer as you’d say.
-You know, there’s dirt in the cart behind the horse.
-One guy drives the cart, and the other one takes the shovel.
-You stop the horse, “okay, here’s your hole, next,” you know, and they get a fair wage.
+Sometimes there are younger kids that do this job, ones that aren’t trained in other things.
+It works out well since this isn’t a difficult job and they get a fair wage.
 Their work starts in the spring.

-NL: Yeah, I bet.
-It’s frozen in the winter so you wouldn’t have big problems like you would in the spring.
+NL: Yeah, I imagine it’s frozen in the winter so you wouldn’t have big problems until spring.
 We used to live on a dirt road so I remember what that was like.
-Sometimes it was impassable but they paved it eventually and it’s a superhighway now, I think.
+Sometimes it was impassable but they paved it eventually and it’s a superhighway now.

-JP: Pssft, yeah, that’s what they call progress.
+JP: Pffft, yeah, that’s what they call progress.

 The Unseen Guest

-NL: So you drop into people’s houses and watch what they’re doing?
+NL: So, you mentioned you drop into people’s houses and watch what they’re doing?